joshbegley/nyt-latest/README.md

 https://nytimes.com/2021/01/29/opinion/letters/britain-covid.html?searchResultPosition=1

 **Hailed as a Trailblazer, Kim Ng Stands Alone**\
-`Major League Baseball hailed the hiring of a woman as a sign of progress on diversity in its executive ranks.
+`Major League Baseball celebrated the hiring of a woman as a sign of progress on diversity in its executive ranks.
 Every comparable hire over the last two years has been a white man.`\
 https://nytimes.com/2021/01/29/sports/baseball/mlb-diversity-kim-ng.html?searchResultPosition=2

 **U.S. Airstrike Kills Top ISIS Leader in Iraq**\